jessicafxng/cse15l-lab-reports/lab-2-report.md

 ![Image](reverseInPlace-BugCode.png)

 * I created a test to determine if a list is correctly reversed.
+I made an integer list with some values.
+Then, I used the `assertArrayEquals()` method to see if the expected reversed list has the same elements in order as the list altered from the method `reverseInPlace`.

 ![Image](testReverseInPlace.png)